hashicorp/hello-vault-go/README.md

-# hello-vault-dotnet
+# hello-vault-go

-This is a sample application that demonstrates how to authenticate to and retrieve secrets from HashiCorp's [Vault](https://www.vaultproject.io/).
+This is a sample application that demonstrates how to authenticate to and retrieve secrets from HashiCorp [Vault](https://www.vaultproject.io/).

 ## Prerequisites